Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Notational conventions and preliminary results

 \section{Notational conventions and preliminary results}

-We will be studying the geometry of complete proper metric measure spaces $(X,d,\mu)$.
+We will be studying the geometry of complete and separable metric measure spaces $(X,d,\mu)$.
 Where not explicitly stated, all the measures considered in this paper will be Radon measures.
-An open ball in a metric space $X$ with center $x$ and radius $r$ will be denoted by $B(x,r)$, and if $C>0$ we will denote by $CB(x,r)=B(x,Cr)$.
+An open ball in a metric space $X$ with center $x$ and radius $r$ will be denoted by $B(x,r)$, and for $C>0$ we will denote by $CB(x,r)=B(x,Cr)$.
+Throughout we will assume that $0 < \mu(B(x, r)) < 1$ for every ball $B(x, r) \subset X$.

-\begin{definition} A metric measure space $(X,d,\mu)$, such that $0<\mu(B(x,r))<\infty$ for all balls $B(x,r) \subset X$ is said to be (locally) $(D,r_0)$-doubling if for all $0<r<r_0$ and any $x \in X$ we have
+\begin{definition} A metric measure space $(X,d,\mu)$, such that $0<\mu(B(x,r))<\infty$ for all balls $B(x,r) \subset X$, is said to be (locally) $(D,r_0)$-doubling if for all $r \in (0,r_0)$ and any $x \in X$ we have

 We say that the space is $D$-doubling if this property holds for every $r_0>0$.
-Further we simply call a space doubling if there is a constant $D$ such that it is $D$-doubling, and locally doubling if there are constants $(D,r_0)$ such that it is locally $(D,r_0)$-doubling. \end{definition}
+Further, we simply call a space doubling if there is a constant $D$ such that it is $D$-doubling, and locally doubling if there are constants $(D,r_0)$ such that it is locally $(D,r_0)$-doubling. \end{definition}

 There is also a metric notion of doubling that does not refer to the measure.
 Our definition is often referred to as measure doubling.
-However, throughout this paper we will only use this stronger version, and thus simply say doubling.
+However, throughout this paper, except briefly in relation to Theorem \ref{thm:tangents}, we will only use this stronger version, and thus simply say doubling.

 \begin{definition} A metric measure space $(X,d,\mu)$ is said to be asymptotically doubling if for almost every $x \in X$ we have

 \end{definition}

 We also define a relative version of doubling for subsets.